Taliban claim suicide attack on contractor camp in Kabul

 At least 30 Afghan civilians, including nine children, were wounded in the attack on Camp Baron, a heavily protected residential compound for civilian technical contractors close to the city's main airport, a health ministry official said.

-A police official said a truck packed with explosives drove up to the armoured gates of the complex before being detonated, smashing windows and sending glass flying and badly damaging nearby houses.
+A police official said a truck packed with explosives drove up to the armored gates of the complex before being detonated, smashing windows and sending glass flying and badly damaging nearby houses.

 The official said there did not appear to be any casualties inside the compound and there were no immediate details on whether anyone had been killed.
 A police officer on the scene said he had seen at least three dead bodies.

-Medical aid group Emergency, which runs a hospital in Kabul, said it was receiving wounded at its surgical centre.
+Medical aid group Emergency, which runs a hospital in Kabul, said it was receiving wounded at its surgical center.

 A spokesman for the Taliban, which has often issued exaggerated casualty figures, said dozens of foreigners had been killed or wounded.